The chemical structure must fullfil the following requirements:

-Nowadays, data on antibacterial action of chemical compounds are well represented in public domain.
-ChEMBL database [2], for example, contains records on activity of chemical compounds against 1386 bacteria.
+Data on antibacterial action of chemical compounds are well represented in public domain.
+ChEMBL database [2], for example, contains records on activity of chemical compounds against more than 1386 bacteria.
 We extracted bioactivity records on minimum inhibitory concentrations (MICs) of chemical compounds from ChEMBL_24 and prepared them as follows:

 • Chemical data were prepared according to the good (Q)SAR practice [3].